-In the same period, the Arab Nazis working for the British served as a counterweight to the region’s Soviet funded communists, operating out of Saudi Arabia to broaden the network of Wahhabi religious schools in the Middle East and throughout Asia and Africa.
-Over the next few decades the network spread to some 70 countries, creating the infrastructure for generating “Islamic outrage” and mounting violent attacks on “enemies of Islam” whenever that was deemed necessary.
+In the same period, the Arab Nazis working for the British served as a counterweight to the region’s Soviet funded communists.
+They operated out of Saudi Arabia to broaden the network of ultra-conservative Wahhabi religious schools in the Middle East and throughout Asia and Africa.
+Over the next few decades the network spread to some 70 countries, establishing the infrastructure for generating “Islamic outrage” and mounting violent attacks on “enemies of Islam” whenever that was deemed necessary.
 In 1973 Salem Azzam (a relative of Abdel-Rahman), was made Secretary-General of the London-based Islamic Council of Europe, from which has issued such documents as the Islamic Declaration of Human Rights and the Model Islamic State Constitution.

 Drivers of “Islamic Terrorism”